Sottix99/Point-cloud-transformers-for-3D-fragment-matching/README.md

 | 6 | 0.621 | 0.655 | 0.655 | 0.709 | [Epoch 43](https://drive.google.com/file/d/13cdu3c3Adxyo_a0VtKkRIFbCrpav9bH0/view?usp=sharing)|
 | 7 | 0.618 | 0.657 | 0.657 | 0.715 | [Epoch 116](https://drive.google.com/file/d/12wQAUwk6HGAq31u1YmNjTJ8JXqxPBJ_R/view?usp=drive_link)|

+It shows the importance of normals in the task and the possibility of optimizing computational resources and memory by excluding triangle areas without compromising performance.

 Another study was conducted to evaluate the effect of data augmentation on the model.
 The link to download the model weights without data augmentation is: [here (Epoch 98)](https://drive.google.com/file/d/1LikkbhCHqgWpocWq_R6fbTd2YsrnyRwb/view?usp=sharing).
 The results of the comparison are shown in the following table:
 |Train Data| Test Data | Loss          | Accuracy  | F1 Score | AUC Score|
 | ------------- |:-------------:| -----:|-----:|-----:|-----:|